balos1/sundials/recent_changes.md

 array, are strictly positive.
 In this scenario IDA and IDAS will remove at least one global reduction per time step.

+The IDALS interface has been updated to only zero the Jacobian matrix before calling a user-supplied Jacobian evaluation function when the attached linear solver has type SUNLINEARSOLVER_DIRECT.

 Added new Fortran 2003 interfaces to IDA and IDAS.
 These new interfaces were generated with SWIG-Fortran and provide a user an idiomatic Fortran 2003 interface to most of the SUNDIALS C API.
 See the section "Using IDA for Fortran